yangjiao2/TQL_parser/README.md

-## Parser for Tippers (Testbed for IoT-based Privacy Preserving PERvasive SSpaces)
+## Parser for Tippers (Testbed for IoT-based Privacy Preserving PERvasive Spaces)

 Translate TQL into MySQL syntax